Payers

 The additional disability allowance (ASI) is awarded as a supplement to a disability or disabled widow(er)'s pension to claimants whose monthly income is below a cap of (amounts as at April 1st, 2024):

-The additional disability allowance is calculated on a means-tested basis.
-The amount of an ASI award is equal to the cap (€899.56), from which the claimant's income is subtracted.
-If only one of the spouses is eligible for ASI, the amount received cannot exceed €899 per month.
+The additional disability allowance is calculated on a means-tested basis and is equal to the cap from which the claimant's income is subtracted.

-A claimant living alone with a monthly income of €500 will be awarded: €899.56 – €500, which comes to €399.56/ month in ASI.
+Thus, a claimant living alone with a monthly income of €500 will be awarded: €914.85 – €500, which comes to €414.85.

 The widow's or widower's disability pension (pension d'invalidité de veuve ou de veuf) is awarded by the French health insurance system (l'Assurance maladie) to the surviving spouse of a person who had been in receipt of, or who had been entitled to receive, a disability pension or an old-age pension.